What Is Clerking? And 4 Reasons to Clerk After Law School

 - Law School, Law School Life

-For many budding litigators, myself included, this constant pursuit also involves trying to land a clerkship.
-And that’s what this post is about.
-A clerkship is a one or two-year long position with a judge.
+A clerkship is a one or two-year-long position with a judge.
 This can include state or federal judges, or more specialized judges.

 Second, clerking is an unparalleled training opportunity.
 Clerks spend a large portion of their time writing, and they have the time to hone their craft.
 Unlike the mad dash pace of working at a big firm, most clerkships are a little more relaxed, so you can actually work on improving your writing without the constant pressure of looming deadlines.